Are you a Veteran seeking pension benefits?

 Assisted living facilities allow Veterans to live in a rented room or apartment that features shared living spaces and a trained caregiver on duty 24 hours a day, seven days a week, according to the U.S. Department of Veterans Affairs.
 Assisted living facilities can help Veterans with the activities of daily living in a location other than their own homes.
 While that might be a good fit for some, VA assisted living limits Veterans to one location and involves them moving from the comfort of their own homes.
 With home care, you’ll still be able to receive several high-quality benefits without having to move to another facility.

 That’s where AVCC comes in.

 How Is Home Care Any Different?

-Choosing to move somewhere else is far from a simple choice—with home care services from AVCC’s extensive network, you won’t have to make that choice.
-With home care, a qualified caregiver will come to your home and provide a comprehensive range of services designed to make activities daily of living that much easier.
-Many Veterans prefer to remain in the comfort of their own home.
+Choosing to move somewhere else is far from a simple choice—and with home care services from AVCC’s extensive network, you won’t have to make that choice.
+With home care, a qualified caregiver will come to your home and provide a comprehensive range of services designed to make activities of daily living that much easier.
+Many Veterans prefer to remain in the comfort of their own homes.
 With AVCC, we maintain partnerships with home care service providers nationwide that offer assistance including: